ervandew/eclim/src/doc/content/guides/troubleshoot.rst

      while executing command: -command ...

-   If there are a lot of messages, you may have to page through them to then end to find the most recent command.
+   If there are a lot of messages, you may have to page through them to the end to find the most recent command.
 Once you've found the command, copy the command text from "-command" to the end of the command arguments.